treasure-data/digdag/digdag-docs/src/command_reference.rst

 * log-server.s3.credentials.secret-access-key (string. default: instance profile)
 * log-server.s3.path-style-access (boolean. default: false)
 * digdag.secret-encryption-key = (base64 encoded 128-bit AES encryption key)
 * executor.task_ttl (string. default: 1d.
-A task is killed if a single task is running longer than this period.)
+A task is killed if it is running longer than this period.)
 * executor.attempt_ttl (string. default: 7d.
 An attempt is killed if it is running longer than this period.)